Chamber Cooperative Energy Buying Program

-Our partners manage the member education and bid phases of the program, oversee the transition of the members' energy accounts, and offer continuing technical expertise to members throughout the term of the energy contracts.
+Our partner, CQI Associates, manages the member education and bid phases of the program, oversee the transition of the members' energy accounts, and offer continuing technical expertise to members throughout the term of the energy contracts.
 This program offers FREE informational seminars and webinars about energy management and valuable insight into energy procurement options.

 see what actual program participants are saying

 We have been using CQI associates through the Effingham Chamber of Commerce for 7 years now and their service has been unmatched.
 Brian McLemore has been my main point of contact during this time and he has always responded to any concerns or questions in a very timely manner.
 We have checked his pricing at the time of contract renewal and he has always offered the best price.
 This service has allowed Meyer Oil Company to rely on a consistent budget for our electric needs and CQI has always taken care of the paperwork.
 All we have needed to do is provide an invoice and sign the contract.
 I would recommend CQI to anyone that wants to control the electric costs.